aiden-d/algo_slide_formatter/readme.md

 This simple script removes all the redundant slides leaving you with a *clean* viewing experience.

-The way it works is that it that the slides contain a number at the bottom which only changes when there is actually new content, the script simply collects the last of each number and combines it into a new pdf.
+The way it works is that the slides contain a number at the bottom which only changes when there is actually new content, the script simply collects the last of each number and combines it into a new pdf.

-The algorithm content can be found [here](https://bristolalgo.github.io/courses/2022_2023_COMS10017/coms10017.html)
+The Algorithms content can be found [here](https://bristolalgo.github.io/courses/2022_2023_COMS10017/coms10017.html)

 ## Installation